 Praiano

+Praiano is a quiet town but has some great restaurants.
 There are two small beaches at either end of the town; Gavitella and Marina di Praia.
 Gavitella offers stunning views of Positano and Capri and has all-day sun.
 It’s accessed by a long staircase, but it’s well worth the climb down and back up!
 Marina di Praia is a beautiful natural fjord at the southern end of Praiano.
 There is a diving centre here as well as a great restaurant.
 It’s a bit of a walk from the town centre, but there is a bus that travels from Positano, through Praiano and onto Amalfi.

 Cruise The Amalfi Coast in a Boat

 You can also hire a boat for the day, which was a fantastic experience.
-It cost around €100 for half a days hire without a skipper, which isn’t too expensive when there are a few of you.
-And to be honest, if there is something to splash out on, it would be this!
+Whilst it’s not cheap, if there is something to splash out on, it would be this!
 They gave us a demonstration on how to steer the boat, a bit of safety info and then we were free to explore the coastline from the water.
 We took a packed lunch and moored up for a swim and some food, it was amazing.
 You can also hire boats with a skipper for a larger fee, which sounded great too.

 Pompei and Herculaneum

 You can also take a day trip to Pompei and Herculaneum from most spots on the Amalfi Coast.
-There are plenty of operators offering the trip, or if you have a car it’s just over an hour drive.
+There are plenty of operators offering the trip, or if you have a car it’s just over an hour’s drive.

 Getting Around The Amalfi Coast